narathorn09/evidence-backend/README.md

 # evidence-backend

-> step 1
+> step 1 For install all lib in package.json

 ```
 yarn
 ```
-\n for install all lib in package.json

-> step 2
+> step 2 For run backend

 ```
 yarn dev
 ```
-\n for run backend